Which is the best backpacking sleeping pad in the market today, and why do they matter?

 Regular: Length: 183 cm / 72 in and Width: 51 cm / 20 in

 Sizes range from XS and S to Regular and Large

 Regular: 1 lbs 2 oz or 0.54 kg

 Regular: $89.
 Prices for XS start at $59

-This ultralight thermarest mattress is, as far as self-inflating sleeping pads go, the smallest sleeping pad.
+This ultralight Thermarest mattress is, as far as self-inflating sleeping pads go, the smallest sleeping pad.
 Unrivalled in terms of convenience, the Pro Lite comes in a range of four sizes.
 (XS, S, Regular, Large.)
 If you’re looking for a lightweight air bed, the die cut foam of the Pro Lite makes it easy to pack and carry from camp to camp.
-It is the best self inflating air mattress around.
-It is one of the best air mattress in this range and is a great lightweight air bed.
+It is the best self-inflating air mattress around.
+It is one of the best air mattresses in this range and is a great lightweight air bed.
 Aren’t the Thermarest Prolite 4 specs great??

 - Ultralight and compact when packed.

 - Best self-inflating air mattress, requires minimal inflating effort.